FontBureau/TypeRoof/docs/development/live.md

 ## Security Considerations

 This section raises awareness for some topics of data security.
-The Live Fonts Protocol is not affected by these issues, however, the way how an adapter accesses the font data can be affected if it is crafted unprepared.
+The Live Fonts Protocol describes how `Adapters` should handle the `Receiver` origin however, the `Source` sending data to the `Adapter` can be affected if it is crafted unaware.

 ### Cross-Site WebSocket Hijacking